 What I Wish Was Different

-If I use a better zoom lens than the 15-45mm, the package is quite large anyway.
+If I use a better zoom lens than the 15-45mm, the package is quite larger anyway.
 With the same features, it wouldn’t make a difference in price.
 The X-T30 should have been made more comfortable, perhaps larger.

 A Word on Lenses

 The powerzoom motor is loud, slow, and drains the battery.
 I’d argue it’s completely unnecessary.
-Also, there is no focal length indication, which is a deal-breaker for me.
+Plus, there is no focal length indication.
+This is a deal-breaker for me.

 Alternatives to the Fujifilm X-T30

 The Canon EOS M6 Mark II has a 32 MP sensor and a fantastic autofocus system.
 And it has surprisingly great ergonomics in a tiny body.